 All manner of pundits and opinion formers felt compelled to preface their not-above-the-shoulder flag waving with the sneaky caveat “love him or loathe him”.

 The public has to be reminded, for we are truly stupid, that a political figure might not be liked by some quarters of society, especially those Campbell criticises for their brazen falsehoods and their cruelties.
-In addition, stipulations imply those praising him are not actually his bosom buddies.
 They might like what he writes but would never be seen choosing drapes with him.